Tiruvallur: Economy

 The city attained district-headquarters status in 1997.
 Tiruvallur houses many industries including manufacturing facilities of Hindustan Motors, Caterpillar earth-moving equipment, Hanil Lear, Delphi TVS, India Japan Lighting, Kingfisher's brewery division, Style SPA furniture, TI India, TCL, and Mitsubishi.
 Tiruvallur is also home to the Pandurangan family of pen makers operating under the brand name Ranga.

 Tiruvallur is surrounded by industrial hubs in and around Chennai, such as Ambattur Industrial Estate and Sriperumbudur Industrial Estate, which connect to Tiruvallur by suburban train and buses.

 Developments

 The Chennai Metropolitan Development Authority (CMDA) drafted a master plan to develop Tiruvallur as a satellite township around the city.
 This development is encouraged by developing infrastructure, such as affordable housing, in order to relieve congestion in the metropolis and provide a better standard of living.
+Tiruvallur has been officially annexed with Chennai Metropolitan Area (CMA) in the year 2022.

 The Tamil Nadu government plans to develop a satellite township at Thirumazhisai, a town in Thiruvallur district about 18 km from Tiruvallur.
 According to Chief Minister J Jayalalithaa, it would build on 311.05 acre of land owned by the Tamil Nadu Housing Board, at a cost of ₹2,160 crore (21.6 billion rupees).